Deeksha-602/Longest-Compound-word-25/README.md

 ## Algorithm

-- **[1] Efficient Trie Construction:** Read words from the file and insert them into a Trie for optimized lookup and prefix matching.
+- **Efficient Trie Construction:** Read words from the file and insert them into a Trie for optimized lookup and prefix matching.
-- **[2] Prefix and Suffix Validation:** Extract valid prefixes of each word, check for corresponding suffixes, and determine if the word is a compound word.
+- **Prefix and Suffix Validation:** Extract valid prefixes of each word, check for corresponding suffixes, and determine if the word is a compound word.
-- **[3] Optimized Multi-threading:** Utilize parallel processing to handle multiple input files concurrently, improving efficiency and reducing execution time.
+- **Optimized Multi-threading:** Utilize parallel processing to handle multiple input files concurrently, improving efficiency and reducing execution time.
-- **[4] Identification of Longest Compound Words:** Analyze all compound words found and determine the longest and second-longest ones for better insights.
+- **Identification of Longest Compound Words:** Analyze all compound words found and determine the longest and second-longest ones for better insights.

 # Execution Steps